 - Damaged Ballots which are unable to be processed through the election tally system.
 These must be manually duplicated prior to tabulation.
 Damaged ballots occur when ballots arrive torn or damaged and cannot be processed through the vote tabulation equipment.

 - Write-In Ballots must be individually reviewed to determine if the write-in vote is for a qualified/unqualified write-in candidate.
-Both Vote By Mail ballots and ballots voted at the polls must be manually reviewed for valid Write-In ballot tabulation.
+Both Vote By Mail ballots and ballots voted at the Vote Centers must be manually reviewed for valid Write-In ballot tabulation.

-- Provisional Ballots issued at the 367 voting locations on Election Day.
+- Provisional Ballots issued at the Vote Centers on Election Day.
 These ballots must be individually researched to determine eligibility.
-Provisional ballots are issued at polling places to voters whose names are not on the voter file or who appeared at a polling place other than the one noted on their voter registration record.
+Provisional ballots are issued at Vote Centers to voters whose names are not on the voter file.

 - Remade ballots occur when voters cast ballots outside their assigned voting precinct.
 If a contest or contests on a provisional ballot do not represent those contests offered on the voter’s assigned precinct ballot, the ballot is remade to include only those votes cast that correspond with those offered in the assigned precinct.